top of page

 Description - (What if, 12 Turns) (This variation has no routed or fixed units) McDowell sends Captain Griffin's and Rickett's batteries to Henry Hill.
 Jackson stands his ground.
 Keyes has been redeployed.
 Evans, Bee, and Bartow have been driven back.
 Union forces will attempt to take Henry Hill.
 (Best play as the Rebels against the Union A/I)

 Analysis - The lack of routed Confederate units and the unfixed Federal forces make this short scenario a little more eventful and interesting than scenario 012.
-There are fewer Confederate reinforcements in this battle compared to that scenario, though the immediate availability of Bee's, Bartow's, and Evans's men makes up for that.
-This is really just a slugging match.
-Stick in the trees when you can and avoid being hit hard by their artillery.

 Map 013.jpg